celo-org/celo-monorepo/packages/docs/command-line-interface/exchange.md

 ---
-description: Exchange Celo Dollars and Celo Gold via the stability mechanism
+description: Exchange Celo Dollars and CELO via the stability mechanism
 ---

 ## Commands

 ### Dollars

-Exchange Celo Dollars for Celo Gold via the stability mechanism
+Exchange Celo Dollars for CELO via the stability mechanism

 ```
 USAGE
   $ celocli exchange:dollars

 OPTIONS
-  --forAtLeast=10000000000000000000000               [default: 0] Optional, the minimum value of Celo Gold to receive in
+  --forAtLeast=10000000000000000000000               [default: 0] Optional, the minimum value of CELO to receive in
                                                      return

   --from=0xc1912fEE45d61C87Cc5EA59DaE31190FFFFf232d  (required) The address with Celo Dollars to exchange